somnambulist-tech/collection/README.md

 is based on Laravel's `data_get()` and `Arr::pluck()`, modified to support getter methods and default handling when extracting from objects.

-To access elements that use dot notation for keys, either:

- * access the collection using array access notation e.g. `$col['the.key.name']`
- * prefix the key with an `@` sign
+`@` access is no longer needed.
+If a key exists with dots, it will be returned first.
+If an `@` is used it will be stripped off and the element returned.
+This will remain until V4.

 #### Other Usages